-Can I have more than one PPP loan?
+Can I have more than one PPP loan and where do I go to apply?

 Yes, The Consolidated Appropriations Act of 2021 has established the Second Draw PPP Loan program.
 See our related FAQ Consolidated Appropriations Act, 2021 for more information.